Dasam Granth: Authorship

-In his religious court at Paonta Sahib and Anandpur Guru Gobind Singh had employed 52 poets, who translated several classical texts into Braj Bhasha.
-Most of the writing compiled at Paonta Sahib was lost while the Guru's camp was crossing the Sirsa river before the Battle of Chamkaur in 1704.
+In his religious court at Paonta and Anandpur, Guru Gobind Singh had employed 52 poets, who translated several classical texts into Braj Bhasha.
+Most of the writing compiled at Anandpur was lost while the Guru's camp was crossing the Sirsa river before the Battle of Chamkaur in 1704.
 There were copiers available at the Guru's place who made several copies of the writings, and other writings may have been included too which may have led to authenticity issues.
-Later, Bhai Mani Singh compiled all the available works under the title Dasam Granth.
+There is a theory that later, Bhai Mani Singh compiled all the available works under the title Dasam Granth.